Continuing Education Activity

 Rarely, patients can exhibit toxicity to bupivacaine in doses much lower than the suggested upper limits of dosing.
 This toxicity appears to be due to a rare condition related to l-carnitine deficiency.
 Patients affected may exhibit cardiac toxicity at doses as low as 1.1 mg kg of bupivacaine injected cutaneously.
 Case reports exist describing these cases of low dose toxicity in patients later discovered to be deficient in l-carnitine.
 A rat study demonstrated this model and found that the administration of supplemental l-carnitine could reverse this effect.

-Intravenous>Intercostal>Caudal>Epidural>Interfascial plane blocks of the abdominal wall (TAP)> Psoas compartment blocks>Sciatic blocks>Cervical plexus block>Brachial plexus block.
+Most-to-Least Toxic Sites Intravenous>Intercostal>Caudal>Epidural>Interfascial plane blocks of the abdominal wall (TAP)> Psoas compartment blocks>Sciatic blocks>Cervical plexus block>Brachial plexus block.